stateful/vscode-runme/README.md

 # [Runme](http://runme.dev) for [Visual Studio Code](https://code.visualstudio.com/) [![Tests](https://github.com/stateful/vscode-runme/actions/workflows/test.yml/badge.svg)](https://github.com/stateful/vscode-runme/actions/workflows/test.yml)

 This VS Code extension transparently opens markdown files (i.e. README.md) as runnable VS Code notebooks (with the click of a `play` button).
 Annotating markdown code blocks repo maintainers can enhance the interactive runbook-like experience of their markdown notebooks while they will continue to render properly in markdown viewers.
+Runme is open source and licensed under APL2.0.

 > 💡 If you don't want the runme notebook, you can always right click on the .md file, click `Open With...` and select the text editor.
 To make your choice permanent pick "Configure default editor for...".